 The aortic valve — your heart's gateway to the aorta — consists of three tightly fitting, triangular-shaped flaps of tissue called cusps.
 These cusps connect to the aorta via a ring called the annulus.

 Heart valves open like a one-way gate.
 The cusps of the aortic valve are forced open as the left ventricle contracts and blood flows into the aorta.
 When all of the left ventricular blood has gone through the valve and the left ventricle has relaxed, the cusps swing closed to prevent the blood that has just passed into the aorta from flowing back into the left ventricle.

 A defective heart valve is one that fails to either open or close fully.
 When a valve doesn't close tightly, blood can leak backward.
 This backward flow through a valve is called regurgitation.
 When a valve narrows, the condition is called stenosis.

 Aortic valve stenosis isn't considered preventable, and presently it's not known why some people develop this condition.
 Some risk factors include:

 A deformed aortic valve.
-Some people are born with an already narrowed aortic valve or develop aortic valve stenosis later in life because they were born with a bicuspid aortic valve — one with two flaps (leaflets) instead of three.
-People may also develop aortic valve stenosis if they were born with one leaflet (unicuspid aortic valve) or four leaflets (quadricuspid aortic valve), but these are much more rare conditions.
+Some people are born with an already narrowed aortic valve or develop aortic valve stenosis later in life because they were born with a bicuspid aortic valve — one with two flaps (cusps) instead of three.
+People may also develop aortic valve stenosis if they were born with one cusp (unicuspid aortic valve) or four cusps (quadricuspid aortic valve), but these are much more rare conditions.